-- 2.5-3 lb.
-Good & Gather boneless pork shoulder butt roast pork butt or pork shoulder work, too
+- 2.5-3 lb. pork shoulder butt roast pork butt or pork shoulder work, too

 - 1/4 cup homemade taco seasoning or 1 taco seasoning packet

-- 1 16-oz. jar Good & Gather black bean and corn salsa
+- 16 oz. black bean corn salsa jarred

 - optional toppings: Greek yogurt/sour cream, fresh cilantro, and shredded cheese

-- First, prepare the pork shoulder by cutting it into 4 equal chunks.
-Then, season the meat on all sides with about half of your taco seasoning packet.
-You’ll use the other half later.
+- Prepare the pork by cutting it into 4 equal chunks.
+Season the meat on all sides with about 1/8 cup of taco seasoning.
+Set aside the remaining seasoning to use later.

-- Next, turn on the Instant Pot’s saute feature and add olive oil.
-When the olive oil is fragrant, sear pork shoulder chunks for around 3 minutes on each side.
+- Turn on the Instant Pot sauté feature and add the olive oil.
+When the olive oil is fragrant, sear the pork shoulder chunks for about 3 minutes on each side.

-- Once the meat has browned, turn off the saute feature, and remove the meat from the pot, and set it aside.
-Add 1/4 cup of water to deglaze the Instant Pot and use a wooden utensil to scrape the brown bits from the bottom of the Instant Pot.
-Then, add in crushed tomatoes and the rest of the taco seasoning into the Instant Pot and mix everything together.
-Then, place the trivet inside the Instant Pot and place the meat on top of the trivet.
+- Once the meat has browned, turn off the sauté feature, remove the meat from the pot, and set it aside.
+Add 1/4 cup of water to deglaze the Instant Pot and use a wooden spoon to scrape the brown bits from the bottom.
+Add the crushed tomatoes and remaining taco seasoning to the pot.
+Mix well.
+Place the trivet inside the Instant Pot and place the seared meat on top of the trivet.

 - Place the lid on the Instant Pot and turn the valve to seal.
-Turn Instant Pot to manual > high > and set the timer to 45 minutes.
-It will take around 10-15 minutes to build enough pressure to start counting down from 45.
+Turn the Instant Pot to manual > high > and set the timer to 45 minutes.
+It will take about 10-15 minutes to build enough pressure to start counting down from 45.

 - Once the timer goes off, quick release the Instant Pot and open the top.
 Remove the 4 chunks of pork and place them on a large plate or cutting board.
 Carefully use 2 forks to shred the pork.
-Discard any fatty pieces and then add the shredded pork back into the Instant Pot and mix.
+Discard any fatty pieces and mix the shredded pork back into the Instant Pot.

-- Finally, add in 3 cans of beans, salsa, and any other add-ins and mix again.
+- Add in all of the beans, salsa, and any other add-ins.
+Mix well.

 - Serve with Greek yogurt, fresh cilantro, and shredded cheese.